 FINRA Rule 2330 is designed to enhance compliance and supervision regarding annuity products to ensure that Financial Advisors disclose surrender charges, tax penalties, fees/costs, and market risk.
 Rule 2330 also requires that a principal of the member firm review and approve each annuity transaction.
 These added protections are designed to ensure that all annuity transactions are suitable and comply with FINRA’s suitability rule 2111.

-The Wolper Law Firm has extensive experience handling claims involving annuities fraud and losses.
-If you believe that you were improperly sold a variable annuity, fixed annuity, single premium deferred annuity, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling claims involving annuities fraud and losses.
+If you believe that you were improperly sold a variable annuity, fixed annuity, single premium deferred annuity, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.